 Do your employees have a central place to access all of their benefits materials?
 Hosting a benefits-specific website is an affordable and effective way to provide on-demand access to important materials.
 This is also a great place to host your educational materials, like benefits guides and educational videos.
 Make sure that your benefits website is mobile-friendly and can easily be accessed and navigated across multiple device types.

 Employees don’t always have benefits questions during OE or even during normal 9-5 work hours.
 Instead, questions often arise in the moment when visiting a doctor or filing a claim.
 The best way to be helpful in the moment?
 Offer a benefits mobile app!
 By partnering with a technology provider that has fully embraced the mobile-first movement, you can provide employees with timely, relevant info on the fly via a dedicated mobile app.
-Learn more about the PlanSource mobile app below.
+Take a tour of our own PlanSource Mobile App Experience!

 All of this education is great, but how can you actually get employees to engage?
 Try gamifying the process and adding incentives to complete specific training.
 For example, Fujifilm integrates short, interactive games into their employee education.
 The games are called ‘tiles’ and are customized to focus on current initiatives.
 The games only take a few minutes to complete and are rolled out each morning.
 Employees that complete all 5 tiles in a week receive a prize.
 And that’s just one example of how gamification can be used for HR.
 Get creative and make learning fun!